 |Risk of damage or decay of surrounding teeth

 |Porcelain or plastic

 |Can be less expensive

 The cost for dental implants and bridges will vary depending on material, your insurance provider, your dentist, where you live, the number of teeth you are replacing, and any other dental procedures — such as extractions or grafting — you might require.

 The major difference between dental implants and bridges is in the procedure for how each is placed in your mouth.
-Dental implants are artificial tooth roots mounted into your jawbone, while bridges are artificial teeth placed on top of existing natural teeth.
+Dental implants are artificial tooth roots that are surgically placed into your jawbone, while bridges are artificial teeth placed on top of your existing natural teeth.

 Dental Implants Procedure

 The dental implant process requires a treatment timeline that could look like this:

 - Initial consultation with dentist - Receive an oral health examination and have mouth impressions taken.

 - Preparation appointment - If any tooth extractions or jawbone grafting are needed, this will be addressed first.